-The 9th annual Local Food Summit will be held at the Eastern Michigan University Student Center in Ypsilanti on Monday March 20thfrom 9am - 4pm.
+The 9th annual Local Food Summit will be held at the Eastern Michigan University Student Center in Ypsilanti on Monday March 20th from 9am - 4pm.

 The Local Food Summit brings together individuals and organizations that share a common vision for the localized food system of Washtenaw County.
 The 2017 event utilizes a summit style format, featuring facilitated group discussions that include learning, dialogue, and collective visioning.
 The summit hopes to engage new audiences as well as long-time participants, including purchasers, chefs, producers, distributors, consumers, educators, business owners, politicians, and local food activists.
 Attendees will participate in one of six tracks, allowing them to think deeply about a particular aspect of our local food system, and to consider the impacts of social inequity and policy in Washtenaw County.

-Racism and Access to Land and Capital: This track will explore how racism persists in farming communities and limits access to land and capital.
+- Racism and Access to Land and Capital: This track will explore how racism persists in farming communities and limits access to land and capital.

 - Farm to Institution: Institutions like schools, hospitals, and prisons are starting to source more food locally.
 This track will explore what Washtenaw County is doing to keep up with this growing trend.

 - Market Development: This track will explore the wisdom of the old and the innovations of the new to create more profitable markets for our farmers.

-Farm Worker and Labor Justice: This track explores the fact that food sovereignty for the community is not possible without sovereignty for the farm workers.
+- Farm Worker and Labor Justice: This track explores the fact that food sovereignty for the community is not possible without sovereignty for the farm workers.

-Current Environmental Issues: Water: This track explores the relationship of water and agriculture, water infrastructure, both urban and rural, and citizen engagement in water decision making.
+- Current Environmental Issues: Water: This track explores the relationship of water and agriculture, water infrastructure, both urban and rural, and citizen engagement in water decision making.

-Food Justice: This track explore ways we can achieve equity within our food system here in Washtenaw County.
+- Food Justice: This track explore ways we can achieve equity within our food system here in Washtenaw County.